thecapacity/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

+No post-processing currently seems necessary as items like data already seem to be in appropropate formats.

 **Next we will explore the data with a series of questions:**
 1. What is the mean total number of steps taken per day?
 2. What is the average daily activity pattern?